Phi Sigma Pi: History

-By the fall of 1946, all but one of the chapters prior to the war were reactivated.
+By the fall of 1946, all but one of the chapters before the war were reactivated.
 The exception was the Mu chapter at State Teachers College.
 It took the fraternity decades to recover the momentum that it had gained throughout the 1920s and 1930s.

 Since the fraternity had gone national in 1921, the leaders at the national level had been faculty advisors of the chapters and active alumni.
-By 1950, contact with alumni was critically affected by the war and the faculty advisors who guided the fraternity through two decades were ready to retire.
+By 1950, contact with alumni was critically affected by the war, and the faculty advisors who guided the fraternity through two decades were ready to retire.
 By 1954, Clair B. Wilson, James M. McCallister (Alpha), James K. Stoner, and long-time regional director Simon S. Shearer (Omicron) were gone.
 Death claimed Beecher Flanagan in 1950 and Sanders P. McComsey (Sigma) in 1955.

 The regional director system was retired to utilize the leadership of the national officer positions.
 At the same time, The Lampadion ceased publication, leaving the Purple & Gold as the sole communication between the chapters and the national office.
 The fraternity was incorporated nationally in Illinois on April 25, 1949.

 Two of the fraternity's most dedicated national officers from this era were Joseph Torchia (Sigma) and Richard C. Todd (Sigma).
 Torchia was employed at his alma mater as an associate professor of education from 1946 to 1975.
 The Outstanding Chapter Award was created in 1957 and was renamed the Joseph Torchia Outstanding Chapter Award in 1970.
 Todd served as the Tau chapter advisor for many years and held virtually every officer position on the national council.
 At East Carolina University, Todd was an outstanding history professor and advisor to many undergraduate organizations.
 Dr. Todd and his wife established several scholarships, including Phi Sigma Pi's Richard C. Todd & Clauda Pennock Todd Tripod Scholarship.